alibaba/feathub/docs/content/concepts/basic-concepts.md

 `Source` and `Sink`, and compile them into the corresponding jobs (e.g. Flink jobs) for execution.

-Feathub currently supports `LocalProcessor`, which uses CPUs on the local machine to compute features, with Pandas DataFrame as the underlying representation of tables.
+FeatHub currently supports `LocalProcessor`, which uses CPUs on the local machine to compute features, with Pandas DataFrame as the underlying representation of tables.
 This processor allows data scientists to run experiments on a single machine, without relying on remote clusters, when the